matheusb432/cpp-course/notes/01-fundamentals.md

 - Favor `while(true)` for intentional infinite loops, even if `for(;;)` is equivalent.

+- When defining a reference, place the & next to the type (not the reference variable’s name).

 ## The main() function

 The `main()` function is the entry point of every C++ program.
 Starting from _C++11_ onwards, it's possible to omit the `return 0;` statement at the end of the `main()` function.